ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/README.md

 1. Get IFTTT Webhook Key
 2. Create desired IFTTT Applet with the Webhook integration.
 Make note of what you name this applet.
 You will need it later
 3. Open Q-SYS Designer and drop IFTTT-Webhook into the design space.
-4. You can send up to 3 values to the webhook. enable Send Values in Properties
+4. If needed you can send up to 3 values to the webhook.
+Enable "Send Values" in Properties
 4. With our design in emmulation or running on a core, enter your webhook key and Applet Name (Event Name) into Plugin
 5. Press Trigger